primordial-software-llc/gonzalez-art-foundation/README.md

 I can also view the images transiently and avoid scraping entirely.
 I can buffer up some images and perhaps solve the problem entirely.
 It will be semi-complex, because the images are zipped, but that just means I can't do it in pure html like I'm planning with the-atheneum.
 Everything would need to be routed through a server which can download, unzip, then serve the image file.

 ## Helpful Projects

-`Review: I'm kind of just showing off with the normal random throttling.
-Do I really need this considering sites like images.nga.gov request a 40 second delay and some crawlers are probably operating mult-threaded with no-delay especially if there is no request for throttling.
-YES, absolutely.
-I don't give a fuck what anyone else is doing.
-I'm going to be better.
-That's the point of this project, because eventually I may need to compete for resources and do all kinds of crazy things that I may not even be able to do in public.
-Like what?
-Well go after sites that don't want to be crawled.
-That's something that I know I don't know.
-I can find out though.
-What I don't know that I don't know is what images those sites have, but I will crawl into the cave if I have to.
-We must every so often.
-But this time, I will do it with the right intent.
-I want to be more like Matthew Prince though.
-He is so powerful that he can take down websites through withdrawl.
-That's fucking power.
-To be able to impose your will by standing down.
-Perhaps I will not, I will stay in the public.
-I will not go through the garbage.
-There is nothing there.
-I will raise the images that want to be shown and let all the images that don't want to be exist in the fog.
-With that, the normal random distribution is to have the utmost respect for all infrastructure.
-To respect the priveleges given that some people actually fear they posess - connectivity.
-I want to get deeper into the transient data collection.
-How far can I push this where only a very small subset of data is in my posession at anytime.
-Where I only hold the key.
-The Crimson Hexagon.
-Is it google?
-Is it pinterest.
-Where is the ultimate image index?
-Rather what form does it take?`

-Why?
-Why do I spend all of my time now on this quest.
-Searching.
-Refusing to read the books I said I want.
-Refusing to allow myself to be distracted for more than a few moments.
-Even forcing myself to eat when not hungry so that I can be strong and work.
-What am I even searching for?
-Is it anything digital?
-Is it instead spiritual?
-Then why do I feel more dead inside everyday with only more physical assets?
-Oh, what am I dong?
-Just tiering myself without the use of chemicals.

 ### Normal Random Numbers for Throttling
 http://www.csharpcity.com/2010/normal-distribution-random-generator-available/